-Illness: What Happens at School
+Illness at School: What Happens at School

-On Sept.
-3, 2020, Alberta Health Services released a summary guideline for when students become ill at school.
-On October 8, 2020, a simplified guide for what to do when your child shows symptoms has also been prepared for schools and parents/legal guardians.
+On September 3, 2020, Alberta Health Services has just released a summary guideline for when students become ill at school.
+On October 8, 2020, a simplified guide for what to do when your child shows symptoms has also been prepared for schools and parents.

-If your child becomes ill during the day, he/she will be brought to a designated area in or near the office for both the child's and others' safety.
+If your child becomes ill during the day, he/she will be brought to a designated area in or near the office to ensure that the child is safe and that others stay safe.